Interlace Polynomials for Multimatroids and Delta-Matroids: Transition Polynomial for Set Systems

-In this section we consider four interesting special cases of the multivariate interlace polynomial $Q$, which generalizes the two types of interlace polynomials \cite{Aigner200411,Arratia2004199} and the bracket polynomial \cite{Traldi/Bracket1/09} for graphs.
-These special cases each fulfill a particular invariance result w.r.t.\ pivot, loop complementation, or dual pivot.
-These invariance results in general do not hold for $Q$ itself.
-The main reason for introducing $Q$ is to put these polynomials under a common umbrella and to ``share'' Theorem~\ref{thm:multivar_int_pol}.
-Finally, we show that the Tutte polynomial on the diagonal can in turn be seen as a special case of one of the specializations of $Q$.
+In this subsection we consider four interesting special cases of the transition polynomial $Q(M)$, which generalizes the two types of interlace polynomials \cite{Aigner200411,Arratia2004199} and the bracket polynomial \cite{Traldi/Bracket1/09} for graphs.
+These special cases each fulfill a particular invariance result with respect to pivot, loop complementation, or dual pivot.
+These invariance results do not hold for $Q(M)$ in general.